ktmeaton/DHSI2019-git/README.md

 2. Atlassian has excellent tutorials on how to undo changes and revert to previous states of projects or specific files.
 https://www.atlassian.com/git/tutorials/undoing-changes

 ## Part 10.
+Collaboration (Self)
+1. In Github Desktop, select the “Current Branch” dropdown menu in the top panel.
+Click the new branch button, and call it “self-collaboration”.
+Click publish branch.
+2. Click the “View on Github” and use the “Branch: master” dropdown menu to confirm that a self-collaboration branch was created.
+For now, it is identical to the master branch.
+3. The Github Desktop client now will constantly prompt you with a new option to “Create a Pull Request” which is how you would propose your changes to a collaborator (or in this case to yourself).
+4. In your computer’s text editor, open the file code/data-visualization.R and add the line “self-collaboration proposed changes: color-blind friendly palettes for data visualization!”
+5. In Github Desktop, comment and commit.
+Note that it now says “Commit to self-collaboration”.
+Click the button “Push origin”.
+6. This change now exists only on the self-collaboration branch, not on the master branch.
+You can explore this difference on the GitHub browser if you’re interested.
+7. Click “Create a Pull Request” which will automatically redirect us to an github in an internet browser where our proposed change is being explained.
+The dropdown menus indicated that branch base:master is receiving <- a change from the branch self-collaboration, and the checkmark indicates there are no conflicts.
+8. Write an informative description of the change, then click “Create pull request”.
+9. To accept the merging of branches, click “Merge pull request” and then “Confirm”
+10. The master branch now the file changes that were made in our self-collaboration branch.
+11. In Github Desktop, switch the branch to master, fetch the updated changes from the origin, and pull the changes we’ve just made.

+## Part 10.
 Creating a Webpage
 1. Navigate to your repository's home page on GitHub (ex. https://github.com/ktmeaton/DHSI2019-git).
 2. In the tab panel (same level as "Code"), click on Settings (Gear Icon) and scroll down to "GitHub Pages".